-Rent expense amounted to P23.2 million in 2016 (see Note 18).
+Rent expense amounted to ₽23.2 million in 2016 (see Note 18).

 Determining the Classification of Financial Instruments.
-The Group exercises judgments in classifying a financial instrument on initial recognition either as a financial asset, a financial liability or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial asset, a financial 'ability or an equity instrument.
-The substance of a financial instrument, rather than its legal form, governs its classification in the consolidated statements of financial position.
+The Group exercises judgments in classifying a financial instrument on initial recognition either as a financial asset, a financial liability or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial asset, a financial liability or an equity instrument, rather than its legal form, governs its classification in the consolidated statements of financial position.

 Determining Fair Value of Financial Instruments.
 PFRS requires certain financial assets and liabilities to be carried at fair value, which requires extensive use of accounting estimates.
 While significant components of fair value measurement were determined using verifiable objective evidence, the amount of changes in fair value would differ if the Group utilized different valuation methodologies.
-Any changes In fair value of these financial assets would affect profit and loss and equity.
+Any changes in fair value of these financial assets would affect profit and loss and equity.